Nov

 Do They Know It’s MIDI?

-Posted in Blog, Music, Science and Technology, The Internets |
+Published on December 23rd, 2009 in: Music, Science and Technology, The Internets |

 By Less Lee Moore

-Since after nearly thirty years I still remain somewhat obsessed with Band Aid’s “Do They Know It’s Christmas?” single (despite how ridiculously offensive it is), naturally I was overjoyed when Megashaun pointed me in the direction of this MIDI version of the song.
+Since after nearly thirty years I still remain somewhat obsessed with Band Aid’s “Do They Know It’s Christmas?” single (despite how ridiculously offensive it is), naturally I was overjoyed when Megashaun pointed me in the direction of a MIDI version of the song.

 (more…)